Diogo1457/EncryptAndDecrypt/README.md

 that log.

 ### You can update your username or
 password.
-You cant also delete it.
+You can also delete it.

 ### You can also encrypt or decrypt files
 without saving the logs (if you forget